 Podiatric Medicine, Surgery and Orthopedics

-As of July 28, 2020, Dr. Positano reported no relationships with healthcare industry.
+As of March 28, 2023, Dr. Positano reported no relationships with the healthcare industry.